AI Realtor: Towards Grounded Persuasive Language Generation for Automated Copywriting: Implementation Details

 \paragraph{Structured Preference Representation} As mentioned previously, our evaluation environment is built to have an information elicitation process from each buyer.
 However, such information cannot directly describe the user's preference.
 So, we ask the LLM to act like a human realtor to determine the features that the users might be interested in based on their initial selection.
 To do this, we prompt the language model to convert the user preference into information structured according to the feature schema.
 We then ask the user to give a rating $r_j$ on a scale of 1-5 on how important each feature $S_j$ is.
 We also elicit the user's rationale behind this rating to nudge users to give more thoughts on their selection and thereby improve the credibility of their rating responses.
 While our implementation mostly relies on user surveys and the information processing power of LLMs, this design is a reasonable simulation of digital marketing in real-world applications, where $r_j$ can be learned through the standard industrial techniques of cookie analysis.

 \paragraph{Personalized Feature Selection} While the marketable features in \cref{eq:marketable-feature-app} are predicted at a population level, it is also useful to select features that are tailored to the user's special interests.
 However, because real-world marketing descriptions are not optimized for individual users, we cannot simply rely on a data-driven machine learning approach for personalization.
-Instead, we leverage the innate capability of LLMs to understand and analyze human preference.
-In our implementation, we select a set of features that are marketable and preferred by the buyer and let the LLMs to decide which personalized features to emphasize on in the marketing content.
+Instead, we use LLMs to interpret the elicited preference information.
+In our implementation, we select a set of features that are marketable and preferred by the buyer and let the LLM decide which personalized features to emphasize in the marketing content.
 Our heuristic method for personalized feature selection is to adjust the population-level feature scores $\mathbf{s}(\mathbf{x})$ with the user's rating over each feature $\mathbf{r}$ as follows,

 where the constant $c$ reflects the intensity of personal preference, $r_0$ is the basis rating of each attribute.
 In our human-subject experiment, we choose $c=0.01$, $r_0=2$ and set the threshold value $\alpha$ such as to select features of the top 10 highest scores.
 We list these features in the prompt to generate persuasive marketing description (see a full specification in \cref{app: highlight-preference-prompt}).